RizwanSuvo99/node-crud/README.md

 ## Customization

-- Update dummy data in `src/data/dummyData.js` as needed.
 - Adjust API base URL in `src/config/api.js` if your backend runs on a different port.
 - Add or modify React components in `src/components/`.